 By understanding our attachment styles, we can gain insight into how we behave and interact in relationships, and what we need to feel safe and secure.

-Emotionally-Focused Family Therapists help their clients understand the difference between primary emotions like hurt or sadness, and secondary emotions like fear or embarrassment.
+Emotionally-Focused counselors help parents and children understand the difference between primary emotions like hurt or sadness, and secondary emotions like fear or embarrassment.

-When family members can slow down, identify and communicate their primary emotions with one another, real healing can occur.
+When we can slow down, identify and communicate their primary emotions with one another, real healing can occur.

 This type of therapy was developed by Murray Bowen in the 1950’s and looks at the relationship between our drive to be a part of our family and our opposing need to be individuals.

-According to Bowen, we need a balance of independence and togetherness to be healthy, and reaching that balance is called becoming “differentiated”.
+According to Bowen, we need a balance of space and togetherness to lead a healthy life, and reaching that balance is called becoming “differentiated”.
 He also stressed the importance of reducing emotional reactivity among family members.

-Bowen invented the genogram, a tool therapists use to diagram family histories going back at least three generations, so that they can see patterns that reach across generations and how they might be impacting the current state of affairs.
+Bowen invented the genogram, a tool counselors use to diagram family histories going back at least three generations, so that they can see similarities that reach across generations and how they might be impacting the current state of affairs.

-Milan therapy works to uncover belief systems of individual family members or the family as a whole, challenging the family to explore those beliefs.
+Milan therapy works to uncover belief systems of individuals and the family as a whole, challenging everyone to explore those beliefs.

 Where do they originate from?
 Are they adding value to your lives and relationships?

 Milan therapists focus on patterns, rituals and behaviors that families have, particularly around conflict, to help discover those sometimes-hidden belief systems.
-In this way, the Family Therapist can help clients replace unhealthy belief systems with healthier frameworks that match their values.
+In this way, the counselor can help clients replace unhealthy belief systems with healthier frameworks that match their values.

 Human beings are narrative creatures.
 We think in stories or narratives, and form all kinds of stories about ourselves and our family members that make up the mythology of our family.

-Narrative Family Therapy helps us to recognize the narratives we have about ourselves and each other so that we can let go of old stories that no longer serve us or our families, and replace them with narratives that are more accurate and positive.
+Narrative Family Therapy helps us to recognize the narratives we have about ourselves and each other so that we can let go of old stories that we’re struggling with, and replace them with narratives that are more accurate and positive.

 For example, maybe one sibling got in trouble a lot as a child and developed a narrative about being “the bad one” that they carry with them through life?
-Maybe other family members also viewed this person as a black sheep.
+Maybe others also viewed this person as a black sheep.

 This may have little to do with that person’s identity anymore, but could be holding them back in terms of their potential and their relationships.
 Narrative Therapy empowers clients to take control of their own narratives, values, and recognize their competence and self-worth.